noahp/recipes/src/misc/ranch-dip.md

 ## Directions

-1. whisk together, let sit in the refridgerator at least a few hours, preferrably overnight
+1. whisk together, let sit in the refrigerator at least a few hours, preferably overnight